Design of Computer Systems

-Students are able to describe the functionality of the operation, memory and control units and their communication in a computer.
-They are familiar with VHDL.
+Students are able to describe the functionality of operation, memory and control units and their communication using VHDL.

 Generic learning outcomes and competences

-To give the students knowledge of organization and functioning of a (single core) processor, in particular, the principles of the operation, memory and control units, the algorithms with fixed and floating point number systems, the subsystem communication level, and integration of the processor to a parallel system.
+To give the students the knowledge of organization and functioning of operation, memory and control units, the algorithms with fixed and floating point operations, the way of controlling them and subsystem communication level.

 Boolean algebra, basics of electrical circuits, basic computer elements, design of combinatorial and sequential circuits.

-- Drábek, V: Computer organization.
-Lecture notes of Brno University of Technology, PC-DIR publ., Brno, 1995. (in Czech).
+- Vladimír Drábek: Computer organization, lecture notes of Brno University of Technology, PC-DIR publ., Brno, 1995